DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 ];
 ```

 Let's see how it looks!
-You should be able to toggle between components now.
+You should be able to toggle between components now!

 <img src="/images/footer.png" height="400px">

-One of our components is missing!
+But, one of our components is missing!
 Where's the icon for the About component?
 Let's add that to the sidenav menu.
 Add this code to sidenav.component.html and sidenav.component.ts.
-When the user clicks on the About menu item, we call the onAbout() method which routes the user to the About page and closes the sidenav menu by emitting an event to app.component.
+When the user clicks on the About menu item, we call the onAbout() method, which routes the user to the About page and closes the sidenav menu by emitting an event to app.component.
 Be sure to import Output, EventEmitter and Router.

 ```html
 <mat-nav-list>